Stratus3D/dotfiles/README.md

 * When scrolling in tmux, `<fn> <UpArrow>` and `<fn> <DownArrow>` can be used instead of `<PageUp>` and `<PageDown>`.
 This also comes in handy on keyboards that lack Page Up and Page Down.

 ### Software
 This is software that I need for my day-to-day programming work.
 I try to keep this list updated with the latest software I am using.
 This allows me to quickly setup new development machines.
+I am developing a script named checkenv.sh that will verify everything is setup properly.

 #### Tools
 * Git